phoenix850508/livescore-production/README.md

    <br /> `npm install`
 5. Run the proxy server to enable api request.
 Enter:
    <br /> `node backend/server.js`
-6. You should see `Express app listening at http://localhost:3001`, open the browser and enter `Express app listening at http://localhost:3001` to see the page
+6. You should see `Express app listening at http://localhost:3001`, open the browser and enter `http://localhost:3001` to view the page
 7. Press "ctrl + c" in Terminal if you want to stop running the project.